The "Fairy Dogfather" Is A Real Thing & He Wants To Train Your Dog On TV

-How To Apply For 'Dogs Behaving (Very) Badly' On Channel 5 & Get Your Pup Some Training
+'Dogs Behaving (Very) Badly' Applications Are Open & Your Pup Could Be In With A Shot

 Whenever you see people in the park with dogs who are bratty AF, it is easy to think "if I had a dog it would never behave like that".
 Thing is though, those little beasts are seriously strong willed.
 When I say seriously I mean you might wonder what the hell you have got yourself into.
 OK so puppy school.
 That's a thing right?
 But that's expensive and also what if your dog is very much not a puppy and it feels too late?
-Well guys, here's how to apply to Dogs Behaving (Very) Badly because they are looking for naughty dogs and if you have a manic mutt — this might be about to make your day.
+Well guys, here's Dogs Behaving (Very) Badly applications are open, and if you have a manic mutt — this might be about to make your day.

 The show is all about teaching those naughty little fluff balls to behave and has self-proclaimed "Dogfather" Graeme Hall at the helm.
 In the show, he seeks to find solutions to the age old problem of a naughty dog.
 No, not rehoming it, ort training the eff out of it.
 The series has been going since January 2019 and has been a real insight into Hall's dog behaviour expertise.
 And let's be real, not a dry eye in the house when he trains dogs to be very good boys/girls.